-The information contained in the documents relate to the Nauru Regional Processing Centre.
-The Republic of Nauru is a sovereign nation and the Government of Nauru is responsible for regional processing in Nauru.
+This information relates to the Regional Processing.
+The Republic of Nauru and Papua New Guinea (PNG) are sovereign nations and the governments of Nauru and PNG are each responsible for regional processing in their respective countries.

-I consider releasing the information marked 's33(a)(iii)' would adversely impact on the ability of the Department to maintain good working relations with the Government of Nauru.
-This assessment is made considering the nature of the information contained within the document and the current nature and extent of the Australia Government's relationship with the Government of Nauru.
+I consider releasing the information marked s33(a)(iii) would adversely impact on the ability of the Department to maintain good working relations with the governments of Nauru and PNG.
+This assessment is made considering the nature of the information contained within the document and the current nature and extent of the Australia Government's relationship with these nations.